-We use a number of methods to make sure we present the information you need in a clear and timely manner.
+We use several methods to make sure we present the information you need in a clear and timely manner.
 Reading our Parent Handbook is essential for all parents and caregivers.
 Please refer first to the Parent Handbook during the school year when you have questions.